MarcosRamaR/treasurytracker/README.md

 A web application for personal finance management and cash flow tracking.
 Developed with a React frontend and a Spring Boot backend, it allows users to monitor expenses, filter transactions, and gain insights into their finances.

 ## Functionalities
+- `User Authentication`: Register, log in, and manage individual user accounts.
+Each user's data is displayed only to the logged-in user.
-- `Expense Management`: Add, edit, and delete expenses with detailed information
+- `Expense Management`: Add, edit, and delete expenses with detailed information.
+Each user only can manage their own personal expense records.
-- `Income Management`: Similar functionality for tracking income sources
+- `Income Management`: Similar functionality for tracking income sources, tracked separately for each user.
 - `Expenses Categorization`: Organize expenses into categories (Food, Transport, Entertainment, Others)
 - `Advanced Filtering`: Multi-criteria filtering (Dates, Category and imports)
 - `Real-time Summary`: View total and average expenses in the summary section
 - `Advanced Analytics`: Charts and graphs for financial insights

-### Planned Features
-- `Future Projections`: Forecast upcoming expenses and income

 ## Access to the project